bepu/bepuphysics2/Documentation/Building.md

 ## Runtime

-The library makes heavy use of SIMD intrinsics through `System.Numerics.Vectors`.
+The library makes heavy use of SIMD intrinsics through `System.Numerics.Vectors` and `System.Runtime.Intrinsics`.
 Good performance requires a IL to native assembly compiler which is aware of these intrinsics.
 Right now, that means something like CoreCLR's RyuJIT.
 Other runtimes may not support the intrinsics and may suffer massive slowdowns- sometimes 10 to 100 times slower, if they run at all.

 Performance scales up with higher SIMD machine widths.
 Machines with full rate AVX2 will tend to significantly outperform SSE-limited machines.